-Fresh and frozen food products composed primarily of shrimp produced in aquaculture.
-It does not include shelf-stable shrimp, fish, imitation crab, or prepared food.
+Fresh and frozen food products composed primarily of crustaceans and mollusks other than shrimp produced in aquaculture.
+This includes, but is not limited to, crab, lobster, and oysters.
+It does not include shelf-stable fish, imitation crab, or prepared food.